 The annuity contract owner keeps the annuity contract in force for a set number of years before opting to withdraw funds as an annuitized payment.
 There is no lump-sum

 Cashing In A Two-Tier Annuity

 When the two-tier annuity contract is cashed out in a single sum or when the contract owner takes withdrawals, the interest credited to the contract or the withdrawn funds is re-calculated from the annuity’s issue date.
 A lower, non-competitive level of interest is used in the reevaluation instead of the higher tier of interest rates.

-The main benefit of a two-tier deferred annuity is the higher interest rates that it typically offers when compared to similarly structured annuities that aren’t two-tier annuities.
+The main benefit of a two-tier deferred annuity is the higher interest rates that it typically offers compared to similarly structured annuities that aren’t two-tier.

 The drawbacks of a two-tier annuity include the following: